paulsbarrett/azure_web_deployment/readme.md

   [Azure Topology including ELK deployment] (https://github.com/paulsbarrett/azure_web_deployment/blob/main/azure_topology_including_ELK_deployment.png)

 These files have been tested and used to generate a live ELK deployment on Azure.
 They can be used to either recreate the entire deployment pictured above.
 Alternatively, select portions of the elk-install.yaml file may be used to install only certain pieces of it, such as Filebeat.
-  * elk-install.yaml
+  * ansible-playbook install-elk.yml
 This document contains the following details:
-- Description of the Topologu
+- Description of the Topology
 - Access Policies
 - ELK Configuration
   - Beats in Use